 The NINES Collex interface is at the center of these efforts.
 It aims to gather the best scholarly resources in the field and make them fully searchable and interoperable; and to provide an online collecting and authoring space in which researchers can create and publish their own work.

-NINES also is home to Juxta, a tool for comparing and collating multiple documentary instances of the same work; and to Ivanhoe, a collaborative game-space for interpreting textual and other cultural materials.
-Other interpretive tools and applications are in the planning stages.
+NINES was formerly home to Juxta, a tool for comparing and collating multiple documentary instances of the same work; and to Ivanhoe, a collaborative game-space for interpreting textual and other cultural materials.

 Each summer, NINES hosts a summer workshop to assist scholars in their development of digital research projects in nineteenth-century studies.
 Our goal is to encourage attention to data structure, interoperability, and sustainability as these projects go forward.